 |Please, do not feed the trolls!
 (Photo credit: Wikipedia)|

 Atheist Revolution is an atheist blog.
-I am an atheist, and the intended audience is made up of atheists, agnostics, secular humanists, skeptics, and other freethinkers who question the existence of gods.
+The author is an atheist, and the intended audience is made up of atheists, agnostics, secular humanists, skeptics, and other freethinkers who question the existence of gods.
 If you are an atheist, you are in good company.
 Approximately 88% of those who read this blog are atheists.

-I welcome believers in various gods who are genuinely interested in learning something about atheism.
-However, those interested primarily in argument, antagonism, or proselytizing should go elsewhere.
-Most blogs are not designed as places for readers to prolonged debates between visitors, and Atheist Revolution is no exception.
-If arguing with others is what you are seeking, you want a forum (you can find some examples here, although this list is dated).
-You'll see that some forums have entire areas devoted to debate.
+Believers in various gods who are genuinely interested in learning about atheism are welcome.
+However, those primarily interested in argument, antagonism, or proselytizing should go elsewhere.
+Most blogs are not designed as places for prolonged debates between visitors, and Atheist Revolution is no exception.
+If arguing with others is what you are seeking, you want a forum instead of a blog.
+Some forums have entire areas devoted to debate.

 What is a Troll?

 You can find a definition and tips on how to accurately identify trolls here.
 There are several forms of trolls encountered on blogs.
 Some engage in "drive-by link sharing" as a form of self-promotion (e.g., leaving a comment that is little more than a transparent excuse to leave a link to one's blog or website).
 Others hurl insults, make threats, or otherwise try to disrupt the blog.
-Many trolls do not seem to understand how blogs work; others are bent on converting atheists to their particular brand of superstition.
-However, nearly all trolls share a common feature: They are here to argue, and the nature of their argument is irrational.
+Many trolls do not seem to understand how blogs work and are not interested in learning; others are bent on converting atheists to their particular brand of superstition.
+However, most trolls share a common feature: they are here to argue, and the nature of their argument is irrational.

 The best way for rational readers to deal with trolls is to ignore them.
 This deprives them of what they want most.
 But since many readers cannot resist engaging them, a comment policy is necessary.